 In March 2017, HONI filed a custom application with the OEB for its 2018-2022 distribution rates.
 The application reflects the level of capital investments required to minimize degradation in overall system asset condition, to meet regulatory requirements, and to maintain current reliability levels.
-In accordance with the OEB decision, HONI filed its draft rate order reflecting updated revenue requirements of \$1,459 million for 2018, \$1,498 million for 2019, \$1,532 million for 2020, \$1,578 million for 2021, and \$1,624 million for 2022.
-In June 2019, the OEB approved the rate order confirming these updated revenue requirements.
+In accordance with the OEB decision rendered in March 2019, HONI filed its draft rate order reflecting updated revenue requirements of \$1,459 million for 2018, \$1,498 million for 2019, \$1,532 million for 2020, \$1,578 million for 2021, and \$1,624 million for 2022.
+In June 2019, the OEB approved the rate order confirming these updated revenue requirements which include impacts of both the 2018-2022 distribution rate decision and the OEB's deferred tax asset decision.